Apology (act): Elements

-Most philosophers believe that apologies require the person apologizing to hold certain emotions, especially regret or remorse.
+Most philosophers believe that apologies require the person apologizing to hold certain emotions, namely regret or remorse.
 (The relevant difference between regret and remorse is that people who feel remorse believe that the situation was caused by their actions or inactions, whereas people can feel regret for situations beyond their control or outside of their involvement.)
-However, others, at least in some situations, believe that this is not strictly necessary.
+Others believe, however, that this might not be necessary in all situations.

 Efficacy

 The way an apology is communicated and its timing affect the likelihood of success.
 The timing of the apology, the importance of the relationship, and the characteristics of the precipitating event are all factors that affect whether an apology will be acknowledged or gain forgiveness.
 When an apology is given in an effective style, the offender has a greater chance of being forgiven.

 Apologizing shortly after the incident, or after the resulting problems were brought to the attention of the offender, can increase the apology's effectiveness.

-Ineffective apology statements focus on the harm done to victims while minimizing descriptions of the offender's context, motivation, or justification.
+The most effective apology statements focus on the harm done to victims while minimizing descriptions of the offender's context, motivation, or justification.
 An effective statement apologizes for the offender's own actions, such as "I'm sorry I said that", and not for other people's reactions to those actions ("I'm sorry people were offended").

 Sincerity matters, and the measure of sincerity is usually the recipient's view of the offender's emotional state, plus a credible commitment to not cause the same problem in the future.
 Effective apologies clearly express remorse and may name efforts of restitution that the offender commits to undertake.
 Apologies are more effective when they cost the offender something, whether that cost is financial, social status, or a commitment to do better in the future.

 Some Western scholars believe that integrative communication is key for forgiveness.
 The integrative communication approach avoids conflict by having those involved reveal their emotions in a calm manner.
 Depending on the communication in the relationship, people will either avoid the other person, seek revenge, or forgive.
 Satisfying conversations are associated with delayed apologies and attributions of understanding.
 Communicating a sincere apology and displaying regret captures a genuine and positive response while acknowledging the recipient's feelings.

 When a group is at fault, such as a business, the effects of an apology might depend upon the person who makes the apology.
 For example, people will be more empathetic if an employee apologizes for a business error, but they may feel a better sense of justice if the head of the company makes the apology and offers compensation.